Loan to Value Calculator

 You can also use this LTV mortgage tool to calculate the size of deposit you’ll need to reach different LTV bands.

-How to use our loan to value calculator
+How to use a loan to value calculator

-To use our loan to value calculator you simply need to:
+To use this loan to value calculator you simply need to:

 1. Enter your property’s current market value.
 If you’re not sure, you can get an instant online house valuation.